 Work which displays basic, restricted knowledge of the subject, with simple ability at conceptual thought, and a limited awareness of issues, but has some evidence of a generally intellectual approach, with fair expression

-Developed skills in expressing their opinions, including a well-balanced discussion and consideration of various perspectives, on relevant literature and research relating to recent developments in the field of music, health and wellbeing.
+On completing the module students will be able to express their opinions, including a well-balanced discussion and consideration of various perspectives, on relevant literature and research relating to recent developments in the field of music, health and wellbeing.

 Teaching and Learning Strategy